flipsasser/ravioli/README.md

 `Ravioli.build` also does a few handy things:

 - It freezes the configuration object so it is immutable,
-- It caches the final configuration in `Ravioli.instances`, and
+- It caches the final configuration in `Ravioli.configurations`, and
 - It sets `Ravioli.default` to the most-recently built configuration

 ### Direct construction with `Ravioli::Configuration.new`